pyk/solidity-spec/README.md

 Solidity is an object-oriented, statically-typed, high-level language for implementing smart contracts.
 Smart contracts are programs that govern the behavior of accounts within the Ethereum state.

 This document was derived from the official [Solidity documentation](https://docs.soliditylang.org/).
-It was influenced by the [Starlark specification](https://github.com/bazelbuild/starlark/blob/master/spec.md), and by extension, the Python and Go specifications.
+This document was inspired by the [Starlark specification](https://github.com/bazelbuild/starlark/blob/master/spec.md), and by extension, the Python and Go specifications.

 ## Overview